simcesplatform/Platform-Manager/instructions/running_simulation.md

 The configuration file uses [YAML](https://en.wikipedia.org/wiki/YAML) format and has 2 sections: `Simulation` for specifying the core platform parameters and `Components` for specifying the participating components and their parameters.
 The component section has a close relation to the [Start (message)](https://wiki.eduuni.fi/pages/viewpage.action?pageId=164959964).
 YAML uses Python-style to indicate nesting and it is advisable to be consistent in the use of indentation.
 All the examples given here use indentation with 4 spaces.

 Example configuration file with an explanation for the specified simulation is found at the section [Example simulation configuration file](#example-simulation-configuration-file).
-Configuration file template and full specification is found at the section [Simulation configuration file specification](#simulation-configuration-file-specification).
+Configuration file template and  additional specification is found at the section [Simulation configuration file specification](#simulation-configuration-file-specification).

 #### Example simulation configuration file